datto/RDPMux/INSTALL.md

 * Msgpack-C++
 * Pixman
 * Boost.Program_options

-RDPMux also depends on FreeRDP.
-RDPMux has been tested and is known to work with [FreeRDP commit be8f8f72387e7878717b6f04c9a87f999449d20d](https://github.com/FreeRDP/FreeRDP/tree/be8f8f72387e7878717b6f04c9a87f999449d20d).
-This is essentially a commit picked at random that we froze on for development work, since the FreeRDP project hasn't formally released a new version in almost three years.
-Theoretically, any later commit should work just as well, though the FreeRDP project is still in the middle of changing their API so there is no guarantee.
+* ZeroMQ

+RDPMux also depends on FreeRDP 2.0.
+Since there hasn't been a formal release of FreeRDP 2.0 yet, RDPMux has been built and tested against what is essentially the FreeRDP project's git master.
+Once FreeRDP formally releases v2.0, we will depend on explicit versions as per usual.

 Note: RDPMux will definitely _not_ build on any 1.x release of FreeRDP.